 These are the verified buildings that researchers have studied, plus 24 Kent and 20 First Ave, which I had heard about.
 I’ve added text I found the Historic Preservation Survey (HP).
-That document includes 286 Berlin St as another possible Sloan house but it isn’t according to Howard family research.
+That document includes 286 Berlin St, once a rumored Sloan house but it isn’t according to Howard family research.

 Could 95 College be one of the 2 story buildings from the Sloan Campus?
 More notes below picture.
 I need to compare it to 99-101 E State which has an L fitting the standard dimension, but I wonder about the main part with front entry, similar to 95 College.